outbe/outbe-l2-contracts/docs/adrs/0004-consumption-record-amendment.md

 # Context

-A Consumption Record Amendment (CRAmd) is a content-addressed, immutable registry entry that represents a transaction amendment to a previously reflected Act of Consumption on L2.
+A Consumption Record Amendment (CRAmd) is a content-addressed, immutable registry entry that represents a transaction amendment to a previously reflected Act of Consumption.
 It mirrors the Consumption Record (CR) model but captures post-factum adjustments such as corrections, chargebacks, partial refunds, or merchant-initiated changes.
 Each amendment is identified off-chain by a Blake3-based preimage and is submitted on-chain by its 32-byte hash (crAmendmentHash).

-Reflection context (June 2025):
-- CRs are created by the Consumption Reflection Agent (CRA) during two ingestion windows per Worldwide Day; refunds are represented as negative-value CRs recorded in subsequent periods with references to the original CU and Worldwide Day.
-- Network deduplication is enforced by CR/CR amendment hash uniqueness.
-CUs aggregate CRs and may also reference amendment hashes where applicable.
-- Hash preimage inputs for CRs include bank_account_hash = blake3(bic + iban || bban) and registered_at (UTC timestamp,
-  seconds precision, ISO 8601).
-Amendments follow the same hashing discipline applied to their own identifying inputs as defined by the off-chain CRA implementation.

 Creation of amendments is permissioned to active Consumption Reflection Agents (CRAs) via the CRA Registry.

-This ADR documents the L2 ConsumptionRecordAmendmentUpgradeable registry used to store amendment hashes and related metadata.
-It is designed to be referenced by ConsumptionUnitUpgradeable during CU submissions.
+This ADR documents the `ConsumptionRecordAmendmentUpgradeable` contract used to store amendment hashes and related metadata.
+It is designed to be referenced by `ConsumptionUnitUpgradeable` during CU submissions.

 ## Goals